-It is expected that in most cases, students will register for SMEA 600B with their selected courses-only faculty advisor, thesis committee chair, or faculty capstone advisor in winter quarter 2023.
+It is expected that in most cases, students will register for SMEA 600B with the courses-only faculty advisor, thesis committee chair, or faculty capstone advisor in winter quarter 2025.
 Students, especially thesis-track students, are encouraged to engage early with faculty whose research interests them to identify their faculty advisor/thesis committee chair.
-Once an agreement has been reached between the advisor and the student, the advisor will assume the role of faculty advisor and assist the student in further planning her/his academic program, developing a thesis research strategy, and selecting additional thesis committee member(s).
-This will culminate in the submission of a thesis prospectus to be submitted to the Graduate Program Advisor on April 7th of the first year, followed by the thesis committee nomination form on the Friday of finals week in spring quarter of the first year.
+Once an agreement has been reached between the advisor and the student, the faculty member will assume the role of faculty advisor and assist the student in further planning her/his academic program, developing a thesis or capstone research strategy, and selecting additional thesis committee member(s).
+This will culminate in the submission of a thesis prospectus, capstone management plan, or courses-only course plan to be submitted to the Graduate Program Advisor on April 11th of the first year, followed by the thesis committee nomination form on the Friday of finals week in spring quarter of the first year for thesis track students.

-If a student has not selected a degree track and faculty advisor by December 15th of the first year, the student will be placed in the courses-only option in the professional track and will be required to submit the detailed plan of courses within one week.
+If a student has not selected a degree track and faculty advisor by December 13th of the first year, the student will be placed in the courses-only option in the professional track.